 your new family member.
 Take time to know what kind of pet you are making a commitment to.
 Helpful links:

 PHOTOS -We requires photos of your home inside and out.
 We are asking for the photos to be of entire rooms not partials.
-A photo of the kitchen, bedroom, living room and/or family room.
+A photo of the kitchen, living room and/or family room and any other areas the pet is permitted.
 Take a photo of the front of your home and yard from the road and a photo of the back yard from the back of the property.
 This will allow us to view where the dog or cat will live.

 ALL MEMBERS OF THE FAMILY OR PEOPLE LIVING IN THE HOME WILL NEED TO VISIT AND

 BE INTRODUCED TO THE NEW PET; Prior to an At-Home visit - We will accommodate your time schedule as much as

 possible.
 Families with children will be matched carefully and adoptions based on each individual situation.

 Co-Adopters may be required for alternative family situations.